Trump could violate Ford face mask requirement on plant tour

 The United Auto Workers union, which represents 55,000 Ford U.S. factory workers, said Trump should be required to wear a mask while visiting the ventilator and auto parts factory in Ypsilanti Township.
 “The position of the union is that out of respect for the clean, sterile environment, anybody who enters into that plant needs to follow protocols,” spokesman Brian Rothenberg said.

 Trump has continually refused to wear a mask at the White House, and during two recent business tours.
 He didn’t wear one on a May 14 visit to Owens and Minor Inc., a medical equipment distributor in Allentown, Pennsylvania.
 Nor did he put one on while touring a Honeywell mask factory in Arizona on May 5, ignoring guidelines.
-He did wear safety goggles.
+He did wear safety goggles, and said later that he had briefly donned a mask backstage.

 The Centers for Disease Control and Prevention says Americans should wear cloth face coverings in public in situations where social distancing is difficult to prevent unknowingly spreading the virus.
 Trump is tested daily for the virus; the White House says he is negative.